2021 Toyota 4Runner vs. 2021 Toyota RAV4

 2021 4Runner vs. Rav4

-The 4Runner and the Rav4 are among the most popular Toyota models of 2021.
+The 4Runner and the Rav4 are among the most popular Toyota models.
 The biggest difference between the 2021 Toyota 4Runner and the 2021 Toyota Rav4 is the size.
 The compact Rav4 is best suited for smaller families, while larger families will want to consider the 4Runner

 Comparing the 4Runner and Rav4